Adib234/shopify-fall-2021/README.md

 # Challenges

 - Figuring out a file structure for FastAPI was challenging, especially configuring the database since this was my first time doing this.
 However I came across this [link](!https://testdriven.io/blog/fastapi-crud/) which is what my file structure is modeled after.
 - Test coverage in asynchronous code (which is what most of my code is) doesn't get reported with the tool that I use called `coverage` and from my research this is what seems to be used.
-A solution to this is provided in this [gist](!https://gist.github.com/daviskirk/7e8495ca5b8150f9002c5bc80630fa5a#file-run-sh),
+A solution to this is provided in this [gist](!https://gist.github.com/daviskirk/7e8495ca5b8150f9002c5bc80630fa5a#file-run-sh) and I tried `coverage run --src=app --concurrency=gevent` but nothing happened.
+This is isn't urgent now I'll come back to it later.
+- So I tried to use a ORM but for some reason one table wouldn't have any of my columns which was not good, so after a few hours and countless Stack Overflow posts I still couldn't get it to work.
+Eventually what I decided to do was create one models file and have all my models there.
+Also I can't use any queries from the ORM because it can't find where my model is even though people have told me that I imported it correctly.
+Raw SQL queries it is then.
+(My only usage of the ORM is the initial setup of the databases)

 # Notes